dmyang42/Leetcode_Problem/README.md

 For example, given the range [5, 7], you should return 4.

+# Problem 231 : Power of Two
+Given an integer, write a function to determine if it is a power of two.

 # Problem 260 : Single Number III
 Given an array of numbers nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
 Find the two elements that appear only once.